Patient and Family Treatment Outcomes

 New Horizons Child and Family Institute asks families to periodically evaluate our work in order for us to know if we are on the right track and meeting their needs.

-The above graph shows the most recent responses to the statement, "Overall, I am satisfied with the services my family and I are receiving" (138 of the most recent responses in total).
-As can be seen, 100% of our families indicated that statement is completely true (83.3%), or very true (16.7%).
+The above graph shows responses to the statement, "Overall, I am satisfied with the services my family and I are receiving" (175 of the most recent responses in total).
+As can be seen, 97.6% of our families indicated that statement is either completely true (83.2%), or very true (14.4%).